 Proper implementation of medical interpreting is a great way to improve a hospital’s discharge process.
 In fact, studies have shown that the use of a medical interpreter can cut down the time the process takes by half.

-Particularly, Children’s Hospital Los Angeles tracked the time difference between discharging English-speaking and Spanish-speaking patients.
+In 2013, Children’s Hospital Los Angeles tracked the time difference between discharging English-speaking and Spanish-speaking patients.
 On average, discharging Spanish-speaking families took 41 minutes longer.

 By having interpreters at the doctors’ disposal at peak discharge hours, this time difference was chopped in half.
 And since only about 25 percent of the hospital’s thousand monthly discharges are in English, this saves an incredible amount of time and money — at 20 minutes each for 700 discharges, it saves more than 230 hours, or nine days.